 The Islamic School of Law: Evolution, Devolution, and Progress

-The Islamic school of law, or madhhab, is a concept on which a substantial amount has been written but of which there is still little understanding, and even less consensus.
-This collection of selected papers from the III International Conference on Islamic Legal Studies, held in May 2000 at the Harvard Law School, offers building blocks toward the entire edifice of understanding the complex development of the madhhab, a development that even in the contemporary dissolution of madhhab lines and grouping continues to fascinate.
+These selected papers from the III International Conference on Islamic Legal Studies, held in 2000 at Harvard Law School, offer building blocks toward the entire edifice of understanding the complex development of the madhhab, a development that, even in the contemporary dissolution of madhhab lines and grouping, continues to fascinate.

 The History of an Islamic School of Law: The Early Spread of Hanafism

 So closely is the early development of the Hanafi school interwoven with non-legal spheres—the political, social, and theological—that its study is essential to a proper understanding of medieval Islamic history.
 Tsafrir offers a thorough examination of the first century and a half of the school’s existence, the period during which it took shape.

 Her Day in Court: Women's Property Rights in Fifteenth-Century Granada

 This book is a study of the historical record of the property rights and equity of Muslim women.
 Based on Islamic court documents of fifteenth-century Granada--documents that show a high degree of women’s involvement--the book examines women’s legal entitlements to acquire property, as well as the social and economic significance of these rights to Granada’s female population and, by extension, to women in other Islamic societies.